Why you need a Greenville Criminal Defense Lawyer

 Most people are confused about the differences between felonies and misdemeanors, often muddling the two.
 Misdemeanors refer to those crimes that are punished with fines and some jail time, usually less than one year.
 Jail time is served in local or county jails rather than state or federal institutions.
 Given the lighter punishment, these crimes tend to be less serious and trials/plea deals often move much faster.

 Felonies, on the other hand, are the most serious type of crime and are often categorized by degree, with the first degree being the most serious.
 Punishment for conviction of a felony can be steep, including large fines and prison sentences greater than one year.
 If you’re convicted of a felony you will generally serve your time in a state or federal institution.

 Beyond jail time and possible fines, a felony conviction brings other, longer lasting trouble.
 Convicted felons are often required to identify themselves on job applications and can face restrictions when it comes to housing, teaching, purchasing firearms and even serving in the military.
-The long-term penalties associated with a felony conviction illustrate why it is so important to hire an experienced Greenville criminal defense attorney to fight on your behalf.
+The long-term penalties associated with a felony conviction illustrate why it is so important to hire experienced Greenville criminal defense lawyers to fight on your behalf.